-Dr. Adamous will use x-rays and an oral examination to assess the position of your wisdom teeth and whether you have any current or potential problems.
+Dr. Adamous or Dr. Sonnichsen will use x-rays and an oral examination to assess the position of your wisdom teeth and whether you have any current or potential problems.
 Studies show that the earlier in life that wisdom teeth are addressed, the better the outcome: less risk of complications, faster healing, and prevention of future health risks.
 To ensure the best results, most patients are advised to get evaluated in their mid-teens by an orthodontist, dentist, or oral and maxillofacial surgeon.

 Why should wisdom teeth be removed?